amulchapla/AI-Conversational-Copilot/README.md

     * ai-conversational-copilot-apibackend folder is for the "ExpressJS Backend" API backend component

-2. **Prepare and run the backend app (in folder ai-app-backend)**
+2. **Prepare and run the backend app (in folder ai-conversational-copilot-apibackend)**
     -	Go to ai-conversational-copilot-apibackend directory and run `npm install -all` to install dependencies.
     -   Rename config_template.json to config.json
     -	Update the “config.json” file with your Azure Speech service key (speech_subscription_key property) and Azure region (speech_region property).
 Azure Region value examples: “eastus2”, “westus”
     -	Update the “config.json” file with your Azure Language service key (text_analytics_key property) and endpoint (text_analytics_endpoint property).
     -	Update the “config.json” file with your Azure OpenAI service key (openai_key property), endpoint (openai_endpoint property) and deployment name (openai_deployment_name property).
 These settings are associated with OpenAI completion API.
     -	Update the “config.json” file with your Azure OpenAI service Chat API model deployment information.
-NOTE: This app gives you an option to use GPT 3.5 or GPT-4 Chat API.
-So you only need one model deployment access to use this app.
-Also, Chat API is used only for copilot functionality.
-So if you do not enable copilot from the web UI settings then you do not need to configure Chat API settings in this config.json file
+NOTE: Chat API is used for live guidance functionality.
+So if you do not enable "Live Guidance" from the web UI settings then you do not need to configure Chat API settings in this config.json file.
+    -  Update the “config.json” file with your Azure OpenAI service GPT-4 Vision model deployment information.
+NOTE: GPT-4 Vision is used for image analysis functionality.
+So if you do not enable "GPT-Vision" from the web UI settings then you do not need to configure "gptv_key" & "gptv_endpoint" settings in this config.json file.
+    - Also, Azure storage is only used for image analysis.
+So if you do not enable "GPT-Vision" from the web UI settings then you do not need to configure "azure_storage_account_name", "azure_storage_connection_string" & "azure_storage_container_name" settings in this config.json file.
     -   Start backend AI API app by running `‘npm start’`
     -	If you are running this locally then try accessing below URLs from browser to verify that the backend component is working as expected
         *	`http://localhost:8080/api/sayhello`